DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 	- This will be conveyed through a cutscene or something
 	- Or, as a stretch goal, maybe the player can play through the final battle against **Rival Mage**.

-#### Faction 1
+#### Faction 1: The Bruh Coalition

 ```diff
 - New Content!
 New Content!
 New Content!
 New Content!
 New Content!
 New Content!
 ```

-- A coalition of individual countries who are joining forces for the sole reason of defeating **Faction 2**.
+- A coalition of individual countries who are joining forces for the sole reason of defeating **The Brainrot Empire**.
-- **Main Character** is a powerful mage from one of the countries that is part of **Faction 1**.
+- **Main Character** is a powerful mage from one of the countries that is part of **The Bruh Coalition**.

-> Note: Given that **Faction 1** is a coalition of countries, I think it makes sense for each country to have their own unique culture and identity.
-This way, we can make **Faction 1** feel like a real place rather than just a collection of countries that are all the same.
+> Note: Given that **The Bruh Coalition** is a coalition of countries, I think it makes sense for each country to have their own unique culture and identity.
+This way, we can make **The Bruh Coalition** feel like a real place rather than just a collection of countries that are all the same.

 ```diff
 + End of New Content!
 End of New Content!
 End of New Content!
 End of New Content!
 ```

-#### Faction 2
+#### Faction 2: The Brainrot Empire

 ```diff
 - New Content!
 New Content!
 New Content!
 New Content!
 New Content!
 New Content!